-Raven Hill Discovery Center’s mission is to provide a place that enhances lifelong learning for all ages by connecting science, history and art.
+Raven Hill Discovery Center’s mission is to provide a place that enhances hands-on & lifelong learning for all ages by connecting science, history and the arts.
 Connections emerge through exhibits, facilities & programs, that provide opportunities for all ages to learn, create, grow and play.

 Connected learning gives visitors a holistic, creative and critical way of thinking, promotes a desire to seek out answers and allows for greater depth of understanding.
 There are no similar programs in Michigan, the United States or perhaps even the world.
 Most museums are “stand alone” science, history or art, with subjects occasionally combined, but not really interconnected.

 At Raven Hill, visitors experience a “new world” in the main museum, learn about animals in the exotic animal room, and further expand their explorations and minds outside in the Music Garden; Beyond Jurassic Park walk; One-Room School House; ET Building; Accessible Tree House and the Ancient World.
 Learning experiences at Raven Hill abound.
-Some exhibits remain popular year after year, like the animals, treehouse and pyramid, but new experiences await visitors too.
-Raven Hill continually provides a place for scientific exploration, historical reflection and immersion in the arts.
+Some exhibits remain popular year after year, like the animals, tree house and pyramid, but new experiences await visitors too.
+Raven Hill continually provides a place for scientific exploration, historical reflection and immersion in the arts, especially in the new Connections Trail added in 2021 and the Evolving Technology Addition in 2022 that illustrates the changes over time-from Stone Age to Information Age--in clothing, shelter, energy, transportation and road construction..